Picking hardware for local AI inference in 2026

 If you’re doing multi-agent workflows where you need fast concurrent inference, with multiple agents running in parallel each waiting on responses, bandwidth wins and you want discrete NVIDIA.
 If you’re running a single large reasoning model for deep analysis or long-context work, capacity wins and you want unified memory.
 If you’re experimenting and want the best flexibility per dollar, the Framework Desktop at 128GB or a Mac mini M4 Pro are hard to beat as starting points.

-The local AI hardware market in 2026 is finally interesting enough that there’s no single right answer.
-That’s actually a good thing.
-It means the space has matured past the point where CUDA was the only viable path and a $10,000 GPU was the only serious option.
+The local AI hardware market in 2026 is finally interesting enough that there’s no single right answer, which means the space has matured past the point where CUDA was the only viable path and a $10,000 GPU was the only serious option.

 Sources and where to buy